-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/398815/SEND\Code\of\Practice\Ja nuary\2015.pdf (pp95 onwards)
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/398815/SEND\Code\of\Practice\January\2015.pdf (pp100 onwards)

-low-level concerns with the Learning Support department that can be used to create 'early warning' of emerging issues.

-7.4.2 Members of the Learning Support department, the Assistant Head (Pupil Progress) and the Deputy Head (Teaching and Learning) are available to advise teachers on particular strategies to implement when they do have concerns and SEND-focused professional development is a recurring annual part of the school's internal training programme.
+- 7.5.1 As per the DfE SEND Code of Practice (January 2015), the first response to any concerns about the progress or learning of a pupil should be high quality teaching strategies targeted at their areas of weakness.
+Where progress continues to be less than expected, a referral can be made to the Head of Learning Support (alongside evidence of both concerns and strategies already implemented) via the formal process outlined in 7.3.2.
+Staff are asked to review their pupils' progress and performance against a list of common potential indicators of potential AEN and, in addition to the formal referral process, there is the opportunity for all staff to record low-level concerns with the Learning Support department that can be used to create 'early warning' of emerging issues. - 7.5.2 Members of the Learning Support department, the Senior School Assistant Head (Pupil Progress) and Deputy Head (Teaching and Learning), and Junior School Deputy Head Academic and Teaching & Learning Coordinator, are available to advise teachers on particular strategies to implement when they do have concerns.
+SEND-focused professional development is a recurring annual part of the school's internal training programme.

-7.5.
+7.6.
 Formal assessment

-- 7.5.1 If there are indications that a pupil may have a learning difficulty, the pupil's parents will be advised to arrange for the pupil to be formally assessed by an educational psychologist or appropriate professional where appropriate. - 7.5.2 The parents may consult an educational psychologist retained by the School, or one of their own choice, preferably one who has a working relationship with the School.
-The cost in either case must be borne by the parents. - 7.6.
-The School will endeavour to follow any recommendations from that assessment whilst ensuring compliance with the JCQ Access Arrangements and Reasonable Adjustments 23/24 (or the latest version thereof).
+- 7.6.1 If there are indications that a pupil may have a learning difficulty, the pupil's parents will be advised to arrange for the pupil to be formally assessed by an educational psychologist or appropriate professional where appropriate. - 7.6.2 The parents must consult an educational psychologist recommended by the School with whom the School has a working relationship Contact details are available from the Learning Support department.
+A privately commissioned report, or an assessment from an external professional, who is not recommended by the school, cannot be used to award access arrangements. - 7.6.3 The carrying out of formal assessments falls under the chargeable aspect of the Learning Support Department's provision.
+SENCos and assessors working within the School, will always carefully consider the picture of need relating to a child.
+This includes information gathered at School from the child, teachers and the tutor, as well as external information from the child's family and other professionals. - 7.6.4 The School will endeavour to follow any recommendations from that assessment whilst ensuring compliance with the JCQ Access Arrangements and Reasonable Adjustments 24/25 (or the latest version thereof).
 Extra support may incur additional fees.